gampel/ibm-cloud-pacemaker-plugin/docs/wiki/PAR PoC/blog.md

    - Load balancing capabilities
    - Health monitoring and recovery

+4. **Transit VPC (VPC HUB) Capability**
+   - Can be configured as a central transit VPC for multiple spoke VPCs not cover in this document
+   - Provides centralized firewall protection for all spoke VPCs
+   - Enables traffic inspection and filtering between VPCs
+   - Supports hub-and-spoke network architecture
+   - Allows for centralized security policy management
+   - Enables cross-VPC traffic control and monitoring
+   - Provides a single point of management for multiple VPCs

 ### Architecture Design
 The proof of concept demonstrates a production-ready implementation combining:
 1. **High Availability Layer**